-The Complainant demonstrated that it owns the asserted international trademark registration for the word mark "Boehringer-Ingelheim" that was registered more than 60 years earlier than the disputed domain name.
+The Complainant demonstrated that it owns the asserted international trademark registrations for the word marks "Boehringer-Ingelheim" and "Boehringer Ingelheim" that were registered long time before the registration of the disputed domain names.
 It is well established that a nationally or regionally registered trademark confers on its owner sufficient rights to satisfy the requirement of having trademark rights for the purposes of standing to file a UDRP case.
 Therefore, the Panel finds that the Complainant has established such rights.